 Opera News, Clive Paget

-Winning critical acclaim for “vocal heft, clarion sound and stamina” (New York Times) and for performances described as “close to perfection – powerful, subtle, intelligent, every word crystal clear” (Financial Times), American Heldentenor Clay Hilley continues to garner success in an ever-growing list of opera’s most monumental heroic roles.
+Winning critical acclaim for “vocal heft, clarion sound, and stamina” (New York Times) and for performances described as “close to perfection – powerful, subtle, intelligent, every word crystal clear” (Financial Times), American Heldentenor Clay Hilley garners success in an ever-growing list of opera’s most monumental heroic roles.
 He is the winner of the 2024 Richard Tucker Music Foundation Award and is proud to represent the legacy of one of the greatest American tenors of the last one hundred years by carrying the honor forward into the 21st Century.

-During the 2025-26 season, Clay Hilley’s remarkable diary includes the title role of Tristan und Isolde in new productions by Michael Thalheimer at Deutsche Oper Berlin conducted by Sir Donald Runnicles and by Bárbara Lluch at the Gran Teatre del Liceu conducted by Susanna Mälkki.
-In demand at the top international opera houses of the world, return engagements of the season bring him back to the Wiener Staatsoper in the title role of Tannhäuser and as Bacchus in Ariadne auf Naxos, back to the Bayerische Staatsoper in the title role of Parsifal, and to his ‘home company’ Deutsche Oper Berlin for a revival of Stefan Herheim’s production of Der Ring des Nibelungen.
-The tenor joins Yannick Nézet-Séguin and the Rotterdam Philharmonic Orchestra on a European tour of concert performances of Siegfried and shares the stage with his frequent musical partner Sir Antonio Pappano in concert performances of Tristan und Isolde with the London Symphony Orchestra at the Barbican Centre and on tour in Europe.
+Last season Clay Hilley bowed in the title role of Tristan und Isolde in new productions by Michael Thalheimer at Deutsche Oper Berlin conducted by Sir Donald Runnicles and by Bárbara Lluch at the Gran Teatre del Liceu conducted by Susanna Mälkki.
+Other return engagements brought him to the Wiener Staatsoper in the title role of Tannhäuser and as Bacchus in Ariadne auf Naxos, to the Bayerische Staatsoper in the title role of Parsifal, and to Deutsche Oper Berlin for a revival of Stefan Herheim’s production of Der Ring des Nibelungen.
+The tenor achieved remarkable success sharing the stage with Yannick Nézet-Séguin and the Rotterdam Philharmonic Orchestra on a European tour of concert performances of Siegfried, and with his frequent musical partner Sir Antonio Pappano in concert performances of Tristan und Isolde with the London Symphony Orchestra in a run that crowned the season at the Barbican Centre before continuing on tour in Europe.

-Vocally and dramatically assured in even the most challenging repertoire, recent high-profile role debuts include Der Kaiser in Strauss’s Die Frau ohne Schatten with the Berlin Philharmonic and Kirill Petrenko, both in concert at the Berlin Philharmonie and in a new staging by Lydia Steier at the Baden-Baden Festival, as well as the Drum Major in Deborah Warner’s new production of Berg’s Wozzeck for the Royal Opera House Covent Garden, conducted by Music Director Sir Antonio Pappano – also the tenor’s company debut.
+Vocally and dramatically assured in even the most challenging repertoire, recent high-profile role debuts include Die Frau ohne Schatten with the Berlin Philharmonic and Kirill Petrenko, both in concert at the Berlin Philharmonie and in a new staging by Lydia Steier at the Baden-Baden Festival, as well as the Drum Major in Deborah Warner’s new production of Berg’s Wozzeck for the Royal Opera House Covent Garden conducted by Music Director Sir Antonio Pappano – also the tenor’s company debut.

-An artist accomplished on the world’s leading concert stages, recent highlights include Mahler’s Eighth Symphony with Marin Alsop and the Chicago Symphony Orchestra at the Ravinia Festival, and Das Lied von der Erde with the Houston Symphony and Juraj Valčuha, Saint Louis Symphony Orchestra and Stéphane Denève, and with the Accademia Nazionale di Santa Cecilia under Sir Antonio Pappano – where he subsequently returned for Kodaly’s Psalmus Hungaricus.
+As an artist accomplished on the world’s leading concert stages, recent highlights include Mahler’s Eighth Symphony with Marin Alsop and the Chicago Symphony Orchestra at the Ravinia Festival, and Das Lied von der Erde with the Houston Symphony and Juraj Valčuha, Saint Louis Symphony Orchestra and Stéphane Denève, and the Accademia Nazionale di Santa Cecilia under Sir Antonio Pappano where he subsequently returned for Kodaly’s Psalmus Hungaricus.

 The tenor’s burgeoning video catalogue includes Der Ring des Nibelungen from Deutsche Oper Berlin (Naxos) – about which Opera News wrote, “Vocally, he’s the finest Siegfried on DVD, with ringing top notes, perfect diction and impressive tonal flexibility” – and Götterdämmerung filmed at the Bayreuth Festival (Deutsche Grammophon).